 Due to Victorian bigotry the number of prostitutes was grossly exaggerated.
 Every woman who did not adapt to the strict moral rules was stigmatized as a prostitute.
 So it happened that Samuel Marsden who introduced the register of women noted down every woman who was not married according to the rites of the Anglican Church, as a concubine.
 That also affected Jewish or Catholic women.
 The journalist Henry Mayhew even contended that a woman who sleeps with only one man can be a prostitute.
 Though reluctantly women offenders were hanged and their past as a prostitute was highlighted in the police records.

-From 1870- till World War I the authorities tried to clear the streets of prostitutes.
+From 1870- till World War I the authorities tried to clear the streets of sex workers.
 That may have been inspired by a phenomenon that also took place in Europe in those days.
 Middle class women ventured in neighbourhoods where they did not have access before.
 In Melbourne, for example, they roamed the shopping arcades that were built with money from the gold diggers.
 They should be able to ‘do the Block’ without being confused with prostitutes.

 In 1891 in Victoria and in 1908 in New South Wales soliciting became an offense for the first time under the Vagrancy Acts.
 According to the law on Prisoners Detention of 1909 people with a STD could be detained.
 In 1909 a campaign was started to introduce CD Acts (Contagious Diseases Acts) after the English example.
 According to these laws single women could be picked up from the street and be forced to undergo medical examination.
 When found ill, or had become ill because of the very unhygienic research methods, they were locked up in a hospital.
 Not all the colonies were eager to introduce this way of fighting STD’s, for which incidentally, there was no cure as yet, as antibiotics were not around yet.
 Like in England, the Christians were active in fighting these laws because they were considered as facilitating state brothels.
 In Queensland the Christian Temperance movement was successful in fighting these laws.
 The resistance of the Christians did not stop the police however from ordering forced medical examinations.